Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Temporal pooling strategies

 \subsection{Max pooling}

 A complementary alternative to mean pooling is temporal max pooling, i.e., \BE \operatorname{MaxPool}(\mathbf{X}) :=

-\in \mathbb{R}^{D}. \EE In contrast to mean pooling, max pooling keeps only the strongest response observed over time, which helps short, unusual sounds stand out, but can also make the result sensitive to random noise or brief spikes.
+\in \mathbb{R}^{D}. \EE In contrast to mean pooling, max pooling keeps only the strongest response observed over time, which may increase the influence of short, unusual events, but can also make the result more sensitive to random noise or brief spikes.